mentalblock/ganglia_postgresql/README.md

 ## PostgreSQL

+**This software does not work properly.
+This is a work in progress**

 This is the Ganglia python module for PostgreSQL.
 It executes queries against the database to gather metrics for display in Ganglia.